FPT approximations for Capacitated Sum of Radii and Diameters: Non-Uniform Capacities

 The algorithm makes the following guesses. \begin{enumerate} \item[E1] Guess an $\epsilon$-approximate radius profile of the clusters in $\cC$.
 This can be obtained by enumerating $(k/\epsilon)^{O(k)} n^2$ choices using~\Cref{lem: eps apx}.

 \item[E2] Guesses in \FGDB.
-Each time \FGDB\ is invoked, the for loop runs $2k$ iterations and each iteration makes two guesses.
-First one is whether or not $C_i \in \rchble(\ball(y_i,r_i+2r_j))$.
-For this, we create two branches -- one for each outcome.
-Second guess is whether or not $y_i$ is available for $C_i$.
-Again, we create two branches for this guess.
-Since these two guesses are mutually exclusive, we create at most two branches in each iteration.
-Hence, we create $2^{2k}$ many branches of execution for each invocation of \FGDB.
+Each time \FGDB\ is invoked, the for loop runs $2k$ iterations and each iteration makes three guesses.
+First, it guesses the radius $r_j$ of the anchor of $\ball(y_i,r_i+2r_j)$, which can be simulated by creating $k$ branches corresponding to the elements of the radius profile $R$.
+Second guess is whether or not $C_i \in \rchble(\ball(y_i,r_i+2r_j))$.
+For this, we create two branches---one for each outcome.
+The third guess is whether or not $y_i$ is available for $C_i$, which again can be simulated by creating two branches for each outcome of the guess.
+Hence, we create at most $(4k)^{2k}$ branches of execution for each invocation of \FGDB.